core-wg/href/draft-ietf-core-href.md

 For interchange as separate encoded data items, CRIs MUST NOT use indefinite length encoding (see
 {{Section 3.2 of RFC8949@-cbor}}).
 This requirement is relaxed for specifications that embed CRIs into an encompassing CBOR representation that does provide for indefinite length encoding;
-those might still consider such a mandate for their CBOR items to aid constrained implementations.
+those specifications that are selective in where they provide for indefinite length encoding are RECOMMENDED to not provide it for embedded CRIs.

 ### `scheme-name` and `scheme-id` {#scheme-id}